QARANC.co.uk Find Extra Work

 Sister Wilson

 Sister Wilson GraveOne war grave of a nurse buried at Wimereux Cemetery is Sister Myrtle Wilson of the Queen Alexandra's Imperial Military Nursing Service (QAIMNS).
 Sister Wilson died on the 23 December 1915 aged 38 years.
 She was the daughter of Andrew Wilson and Catherine Wilson of Melbourne, Victoria, Australia.
-Sister Wilson left Queensland to join the nursing service in April 1915.
+Sister Wilson left Queensland to join the service in April 1915.
 Her headstone reads Sister M.E.
 Wilson Q.A Imp.
 Nursing Sce.
 23 Dec 1915 Queensland Australia Behold I Come Quickly

-Lieutenant Colonel John McRae Grave
+Lieutenant Colonel John McCrae Grave

-Lieutenant Colonel McRae Grave
+Lieutenant Colonel McCrae Grave

 We are the Dead.
 Short days ago